Non Molestation Orders

 An Occupation Order is an Order that you can apply for if you are a victim of domestic violence and you want to order the other party out of the home.
 There are stringent requirements before a Court will grant this type of Order as the Court is likely to take in to account whether or not the other party has anywhere else to go, the extent of their relationship with any children in the house and what they are supposed to have done.
 Again, you do not have to actually suffer from physical domestic violence, but it can be psychological, mentally draining or you are in fear for your life.
 This is a Draconian Order which the Court can order but it is based upon evidence adduced.

 Should you require guidance on how to make the application and the service requirements, then please do not hesitate to contact us.
-Please note that you do not need a Solicitor to represent you in a Hearing which relates to Non-Molestation Orders as this is something that you can present yourself to the Court.
+Our Solicitor can represent you in a Hearing which relates to Non-Molestation Orders.